p-rosit/cut/README.md

 )
 ```

-If an assert fails we assume that the rest of the test function is no longer valid so the test function returns from a failed assert.
-If the symbol `CUT_CONTINUE_ON_FAIL` has not been define no further tests are run in that file as soon as a test fails.
+If an assert fails we assume that the rest of the test function is no longer valid so the test function returns.
+If a single test fails no other tests in that file are run unless the macro `CUT_CONTINUE_ON_FAIL` has been defined.

 ## Example tests